-Select an accurate dedicated or clip on Thermal Weapon Sight or Thermal Rifle flir Scope
+Select an accurate dedicated or clip on long range Thermal Weapon Sight or Thermal Rifle flir Scope

 Selecting a thermal scope for your rifle can be a difficult and confusing task.
 The internet is a wonderful source of information but there is little to control the validity of that information.
 Today, many thermal rifle scopes are listed from a variety of companies.
 There are also many foreign knock off type scopes or low cost “commercial” scopes that have questionable long term value.
 The true thermal weapon sights are military grade systems designed for the rough conditions of combat and law enforcement scenarios.
 If you are going to spend thousands of dollars on a precision thermal sighting system you should invest in a quality piece that will work now and for a long time to come.